-In order to help you create beautiful marketing content, we scoured the web for 5 of the best stock photography websites that contain incredibly beautiful – and totally free – images that you can use to get better results from your next email campaign, website or landing page.
+To help you create appealing marketing content, we scoured the web for 5 of the best stock photography websites that contain beautiful (and free) images that you can use to get better results from your next email campaign, website, or landing page.

-Here you’ll find access to free, high-resolution images and illustrations from the site’s owner Vicktor Hanacek.
-The photos are beautiful and are well categorised, making it easy to find what you need.
+Here, you’ll find access to free, high-resolution images and illustrations from the site’s owner Vicktor Hanacek that are also well categorized, making it easy to find what you need.

-Hosted on a simple Tumblr account, the images Unsplash offers are breathtakingly beautiful.
+Hosted on a simple Tumblr account, the images Unsplash offers are stunning.
 Subscribers to this free resource receive 10 new photos every 10 days in their inbox—all of which are available for any type of project.
-The minimalist layout and large image display showcases these photos in a unique way that makes for an interesting browsing experience.
+The minimalist layout and large image display showcase these photos in a unique way that makes for an interesting browsing experience.

 Icons are a great addition to your marketing content.
 Our brains process visuals 60,000 times faster than text, so the right icon can help get your message across.

-In order to help you create beautiful marketing content that gets results, we scoured the web to find the 5 best icon sets.
-All of these icons are available in PNG format, so you can easily drag and drop them into your next email campaign, website or landing page.
+We scoured the web to find the 5 best icon sets to help you create beautiful marketing content that gets results.
+All of these icons are available in PNG format, so you can easily drag and drop them into your next email campaign, website, or landing page.

-This round icon set (with 384 variations) offers all kinds of icons in both color and black and white format.
+This round icon set (with 384 variations) offers a variety of icons in both color and black-and-white format.

-This set of 12 icons come in 3 different styles to match your content perfectly.
-They include everything from charts to pencils, tags and wallets.
+This set of 12 icons comes in 3 different styles to match your content perfectly.
+They include everything from charts to pencils, tags, and wallets.

 This set of 22 icons have a real hand-drawn, authentic feel about them.
-They are primarily focused on social networks and technology though, so they may not be for everybody.
+However, they are primarily focused on social networks and technology, so they may not be for everybody.

-This set of 60 icons has a really beautiful, animated style that makes them a great addition to your marketing content.
+This set of 60 icons has an attractive animated style that makes them a great addition to your marketing content.
 Subject matter includes everything from pencils and paintbrushes to shoes and wallets.

-There are times when stock photography just won’t cut it and you need to create a custom image for your website, email campaign or landing page.
+There are times when stock photography isn’t appropriate and you need to create a custom image for your website, email campaign, or landing page.

 Tools like Photoshop and Illustrator, while powerful, are generally too complicated for the majority of image creation work marketers do.

-Instead, marketers like you need tools that are easy to use but still capable of producing beautiful images.
-Here’s a few we recommend:
+Instead, marketers like you need tools that are easy to use but still capable of producing effective images.
+We recommend the following:

 Here are some examples of images that have been created by marketers like you using Canva:

-PlaceIt makes it easy to create beautiful screenshots of your website, application or any other digital product.
+PlaceIt makes it easy to create appealing screenshots of your website, application, or any other digital product.

-You simply type in a URL, and PlaceIt automatically generates a screenshot and places it inside a device in a particular context, such as an iPad sitting on a desk or a MacBook Pro sitting on a park bench.
+You simply type in a URL, and PlaceIt will automatically generate a screenshot and place it inside a device in a particular context, such as an iPad sitting on a desk or a MacBook Pro sitting on a park bench.

 Here are some examples of the Campaign Monitor website in various settings created using PlaceIt:

-GraphicRiver is a design marketplace where professional designers sell their work, usually for minimal prices in the $1 to $10 region depending on the size and complexity of the item.
+GraphicRiver is a design marketplace where professional designers sell their work, usually for minimal prices in the range of $1 to $10, depending on the size and complexity of the item.

-There are over 270,000 design items for sale on GraphicRiver, so chances are you can find the perfect design element for your email campaign, website or landing page.
+There are over 270,000 design items for sale on GraphicRiver, so you’re likely find the perfect design element for your email campaign, website, or landing page.

-However with so many items it can be hard to find the best ones amongst the noise, so here’s an overview of some of the more useful elements you can find on GraphicRiver.
+However, with so many items, it can be hard to find the best options, so here’s an overview of some of the more useful elements you can find on GraphicRiver.

 Icons are a popular element in design, and can help convey meaning and messages without the need for boring blocks of text.
 GraphicRiver has thousands of icons for sale on the site, from social media icons to analytics icons.
 Here are some examples:

 Banners and Ribbons are also popular elements in design, and can help call out certain elements like sales prices or special offers.
-GraphicRiver has thousands of banners and ribbons available, and here are a few examples:
+GraphicRiver has thousands of banners and ribbons available.
+Here are a few examples:

-Vector images can add some visual appeal to your content and help compliment your key messages.
-GraphicRiver has over 40,000 vectors available for sale, and here’s a few examples:
+Vector images can add some visual appeal to your content and help complement your key messages.
+GraphicRiver has over 40,000 vectors available for sale.
+Here are some examples:

-The Noun Project is basically your one-stop shop for icons.
-It features a great search functionality that allows you to find whatever icons you need for your content, and a simple search for terms like ‘plane’ or ‘book’ will return hundreds of icons you can use.
+The Noun Project features a great search functionality that allows you to find whatever icons you need for your content, and a simple search for terms like ‘plane’ or ‘book’ will return hundreds of icons you can use.

 Here are a few examples of icons you can find on The Noun Project:

-Browser extensions are free and easy to install tools that give your web browser extra functionality.
-They can help you with everything from viewing your websites & landing pages in different browser sizes to finding out what colors and fonts a particular website is using.
+Browser extensions are free and easy-to-install tools that give your web browser extra functionality.
+They can help you with everything from viewing your websites and landing pages in different browser sizes to finding out what colors and fonts a particular website is using.

-While the name suggests it’s largely for web developers (and to be honest, it primarily is), there are a number of tools in this handy browser extension that make it useful for marketers like yourself, including:
+While it’s largely intended for web developers, there are a number of tools in this handy browser extension that make it useful for marketers like yourself, including:

-Web Developer allows you to resize your browser to different screen sizes popular on various devices, such as mobiles, tablets, laptops & desktop computers.
+Web Developer allows you to resize your browser to different screen sizes popular on various devices, such as mobile phones, tablets, laptops, desktop computers.
 This enables you to see what your content looks like on different screen sizes and make any necessary changes to ensure it looks great everywhere.

 Web Developer includes a color picker that allows you to click on a certain part of a website and see exactly what color that part is.
 You can then use that color in your own marketing designs.